 Type One In Brief

 Ones are conscientious and ethical, with a strong sense of right and wrong.
-They are teachers, crusaders, and advocates for change: always striving to improve things, but afraid of making a mistake.
-Well-organized, orderly, and fastidious, they try to maintain high standards, but can slip into being critical and perfectionistic.
+These Enneagram personality types are teachers, crusaders, and advocates for change: always striving to improve things, but afraid of making a mistake.
+Well-organized, orderly, and fastidious, they try to maintain high standards but can slip into being critical and perfectionistic.
 They typically have problems with resentment and impatience.
 At Their Best: wise, discerning, realistic, and noble.
 Can be morally heroic.

 Basic Fear: Of being corrupt/evil, defective